US leaker Chelsea Manning to be barred from Australia

 The Department of Home Affairs said while it does not comment on individual cases, all non-citizens entering Australia must meet character requirements set out in the Migration Act.
 The reasons a person might fail the character test include a criminal record or a determination they might a risk to the community, according to the department.

-Prime Minister Scott Morrison said the decision was for Coleman, who was sworn in an immigration minister on Tuesday.
+Prime Minister Scott Morrison said the decision was for Coleman, who was sworn in as immigration minister on Tuesday.

 Labor foreign affairs spokeswoman Penny Wong said the government should be transparent about the reason, if Manning is denied entry.